ZiadHatab/neumann-self-and-mutual-inductance/README.md

-# Neumann Self- and Mutual inductance of Wires
+# Neumann Self- and Mutual Inductance of Wires

 Compute the inductance of a wire via Neumann integrals for self and mutual inductance [1].